Where to Find Museums in Vanuatu

 For those of you only visiting the main island, Efate, but don't want to miss out on the WW2 action, the World War II Memorabilia Mini-Museum is an unofficial collection of artefacts that's worth a quick peruse.

-This intimate one-room collection showcases evocative wartime memorabilia lovingly curated by Mark, who continues his grandfather's legacy with genuine enthusiasm and deep knowledge.
+This heartfelt tribute to Vanuatu's WW2 history feels more like visiting a passionate friend than a traditional museum.
+Open daily from 7:30 am to 4:30 pm, this intimate one-room collection showcases evocative wartime memorabilia lovingly curated by local Mark, who continues his grandfather's remarkable 40-year collecting legacy with genuine enthusiasm and deep knowledge.

-4.Culture Villages in Vanuatu: Vanuatu's Living Museums
+5.Culture Villages in Vanuatu: Vanuatu's Living Museums

 We can't complete this list of museums in Vanuatu without mentioning the "living museums" of Vanuatu, which are its culture villages.